johannes-bln/johannes-bln/README.md

 <div align="center">

-  *"Clean code is not written by following a set of rules.
-Clean code is written by programmers who care."* - Robert C. Martin
+  *"Clean code is not written by following a set of rules."* - Robert C. Martin
+* Clean code is written by programmers who care. *

 </div>